awsdocs/amazon-eks-user-guide/doc_source/choosing-instance-type.md

 In general, fewer, larger instances are better, especially if you have a lot of Daemonsets\.
 Each instance requires API calls to the API server, so the more instances you have, the more load on the API server\.

 **Operating system**
 Review the supported instance types for [Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html), [Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/instance-types.html), and [Bottlerocket](https://aws.amazon.com/bottlerocket/faqs/)\.
-Before creating Windows instances, review [Enabling Windows support for your Amazon EKS cluster](windows-support.md)\.
+Before creating Windows instances, review [Deploy Windows nodes on EKS clusters](windows-support.md)\.

 **Hardware architecture**
 Do you need x86 or Arm?
 Before deploying Arm instances, review [Amazon EKS optimized Arm Amazon Linux AMIs](eks-optimized-ami.md#arm-ami)\.
 Do you need instances built on the Nitro System \([Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) or [Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/instance-types.html#ec2-nitro-instances)\) or that have [Accelerated](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/accelerated-computing-instances.html) capabilities?
 If you need accelerated capabilities, you can only use Linux with Amazon EKS\.